Subscribing to too many sources trying to catch the most accurate, useful content out there?

 13. Hung Lee

 Recruiting Brainfood is a fabulous recruitment curation, and Hung Lee is to be credited for that.
 You can check out the previous issues on the website, which include resources such as spreadsheets full of influential women speakers in HR.
-Follow Hung Lee throughout 2021 and beyond, and learn a little something about HR along the way.
+Follow Hung Lee, and learn a little something about HR along the way.

 14. Matt Alder

-Matt Alder proposes all kinds of trends for the future of recruitment during his podcast, so following him into 2021 and beyond is a smart idea!
+Matt Alder proposes all kinds of trends for the future of recruitment during his podcast, so following him is a smart idea!
 An author and talent acquisition specialist, himself, Matt is up to speed on unique trends and behind-the-scenes looks at what recruitment really needs to grow and thrive as we move forward.

 About: Author of Exceptional Talent, Producer and Host at The Recruiting Future Podcast, and Talent Acquisition Specialist at MetaShift